جفت Litecoin (LTC) چیست؟

 معاملات اسپات Litecoinمی توانید Litecoin (LTC) را به سادگی در پلتفرم MEXC و از طریق روش های پرداخت متنوعی مانند کارت اعتباری، کارت نقدی، انتقال بانکی، PayPal و بسیاری از گزینههای دیگر خریداری کنید. اکنون بیاموزید که چگونه میتوان توکنها را در MEXC خریداری کرد و به سرعت وارد دنیای معاملاتی شوید!

 Litecoin was created in October 2011 by Charlie Lee, a former Google engineer who later worked at Coinbase.
-Lee designed Litecoin as a "lite version of Bitcoin" or the "silver to Bitcoin's gold," aiming to address some of Bitcoin's perceived limitations while maintaining its core principles of decentralization and peer-to-peer transactions.
+Often referred to as the "silver to Bitcoin's gold," Litecoin was designed as a lighter, faster alternative to Bitcoin while maintaining the core principles of decentralized cryptocurrency.

-Litecoin was built as a fork of Bitcoin's codebase but introduced several key modifications.
+Litecoin introduced several technical enhancements over Bitcoin.
 The most significant change was the adoption of the Scrypt hashing algorithm instead of Bitcoin's SHA-256.
-This decision was made to create a more accessible mining environment, as Scrypt was initially resistant to ASIC mining hardware, allowing ordinary users with standard computers to participate in mining.
+This made Litecoin mining more accessible to ordinary users with consumer-grade hardware, as Scrypt was initially resistant to ASIC mining.
+Additionally, Litecoin reduced block generation time from Bitcoin's 10 minutes to 2.5 minutes, enabling faster transaction confirmations.

 Current Status